aranym0/awesome-config/README.md

 You'll probably have to change out mentions of my username ("dominik") for your own if you wish to run this yourself.
 This config is known to work with awesome 4.3 on FreeBSD - I cannot guarantee compatibility with any other version.

-You'll also need these packages installed if you want to run this with no modifications:
+You'll also need these packages installed if you want to run this:
 ```
 dmenu xfce4-terminal picom vim feh
 ```